 2) Highlight Your People

-- Interview them (perhaps film them in their work environment)
+- Interview them (or film them in their work environment).

 3) Tell Your Origin Story

 There’s a reason your company started, and probably an interesting story behind it.
 Did your cofounders meet as college friends?
 (Ours did.)
 Did your founder start her business with only $100?
 Sharing your story helps people get to know your brand more intimately.
 It even makes them a part of it, as your story is ever-evolving.

 I often find myself telling Column Five’s origin story during sales meetings, and I’m always pleasantly surprised by how interested people are.
 Why do people care?
 Because this is the stuff that is specific to each company.
 (Plus, stories of humble beginnings are always interesting, inspiring, and endearing.)

 Example: Adventure gear retailer Huckberry does a fantastic job of sharing their origin story.
 Written by their cofounders, it details humble beginnings, along with photos of their journey.

 You can also look for opportunities to help your partners or employees tell their stories, too.
 We publish interviews with clients about how they built their companies, what they learned, and what advice they’d give to those facing similar issues.

 4) Publish Your Successes and Failures